houd1ni/fela-vue/README.md

 </script>
 ```

-It's better to make this computed in the end of a component defenition or make a const variable at the bottom and return it from the computed prop.
+It's better to make this computed in the end of a component definition or make a const variable at the bottom and return it from the computed prop.
+Also, It's very handy to make snippets for adding style() {} to computed.